 Gilleaudeau studying rise and fall of neoproterozoic era in Siberia

-Geoffrey Gilleaudeau, Assistant Professor, Atmospheric, Oceanic and Earth Sciences, is working to link plate tectonics, weathering, and ocean oxygenation across the two most important geobiological events in Earth history--the big bang of eukaryotic evolution and the Cambrian Explosion of animals.
+Geoffrey Gilleaudeau (pictured above), Assistant Professor, Atmospheric, Oceanic and Earth Sciences, is working to link plate tectonics, weathering, and ocean oxygenation across the two most important geobiological events in Earth history--the big bang of eukaryotic evolution and the Cambrian Explosion of animals.

 To do this, he will investigate strata spanning both of these critical intervals in Siberia using a combined sedimentological, paleontological, and geochemical approach, including pairing of the novel lithium and uranium isotope systems as tracers of global weathering intensity and ocean redox, respectively.